SynapsisAI/docs/README.md

 # Docs

-This repository hosts shared docuements formatted in markdown.
+This repository hosts shared documents for the 2025 Tech Echallenge formatted in markdown.

 ## Usage